freeCodeCamp/guide/src/pages/python/setting-up-python-web-framework-django-and-flask/index.md

 But it would be unfair if we completely ignore the <a href='http://docs.python-guide.org/en/latest/starting/which-python/#the-state-of-python-2-vs-3' target='_blank' rel='nofollow'>Python 2 vs Python 3</a> debate.

+## Why do you need a framework?

+To understand what Django is actually for, we need to take a closer look at the servers.
+The first thing is that the server needs to know that you want it to serve you a web page.

+Imagine a mailbox (port) which is monitored for incoming letters (requests).
+This is done by a web server.
+The web server reads the letter and then sends a response with a webpage.
+But when you want to send something, you need to have some content.
+And Django is something that helps you create the content.

 ## Wrapping Up

 We have successfully installed the web-framework of our need.
 However, it's not yet complete.
 Most web applications are content and data driven - so we need a data storage.
 Or, a Database, if you will.